Your License Plate is Your Permit!

-Transportation Services is in the beginning stages of implementing a virtual permit system, using the vehicle license plate as the parking credential.
-This means A and E permit holders won't need to worry about displaying a permit hangtag, as your license plate is used to verify that you have a valid parking permit for the lot.
+Transportation Services is in the beginning stages of implementing a campus-wide virtual permit system, using the vehicle license plate as the parking credential.
+Currently, North Campus A Lot and E permit holders (and beginning October 2023, university-owned vehicle permit holders) don't need to worry about displaying a permit hangtag, as their license plate is used to verify that they have a valid parking permit for the lot.

-Moving to online ordering and virtual permitting has a side benefit of furthering university fiscal responsibility and sustainability goals by reducing the amount of plastic and paper used to create hangtags, reducing staff labor costs, and eliminating the need to mail the permits.
+Moving to virtual permitting has the side benefit of furthering university fiscal responsibility and sustainability goals by reducing the amount of plastic and paper used to create hangtags, reducing staff labor costs, and eliminating the need to mail the permits.

-A successful pilot may result in the expansion of the virtual permit program to other permit types and parking lots.
-For now, only A and E permit holders are eligible to park in their allotted area with no permit displayed; all other parkers must display a permit or use a mobile-payment option.
+A successful pilot will result in the continued expansion of the virtual permit program to other permit types and parking lots.
+For now, only certain permit holders (A, E, MT, and university-owned vehicles) are eligible to park in their allotted area with no hangtag permit displayed; all other parkers must display a valid permit or use a mobile-payment option.

-Eligible faculty and staff with a CU NetID can order an A (A Lot) or E (E areas; work location requirements must be met) permit using the parking portal at myparking.cornell.edu.
+Eligible faculty and staff with a Cornell NetID can order an A (North Campus A Lot) or E (E areas; work location requirements must be met) permit using the parking portal at myparking.cornell.edu.
 You'll be required to register and link at least one of your vehicles to the virtual permit.

 To register your vehicle and obtain a permit, log into your account and follow the instructions.
 Once a virtual permit is issued a confirmation receipt will be emailed notifying you that the permit is now active.
 Vehicle information can be updated at myparking.cornell.edu at any time.